Quarantine and Isolation

 Quarantine and isolation help prevent the spread of contagious diseases, such as COVID-19.
 Quarantine and isolation are used to keep people who are sick or who have been exposed to COVID-19 separate from people who have not been exposed.

-If you do not meet all four criteria above or have not yet been vaccinated, you will be required to follow the traditional quarantine guidance, which is described further down this page.
+If you have not yet been fully vaccinated, you will be required to follow the traditional quarantine guidance as described below.

 What is the difference between quarantine and isolation?